aai-research-lab/aai-research-lab.github.io/_pages/about_aina.md

 ✉️  aaina [at] csudh.edu
 🌐 [LinkedIn](https://www.linkedin.com/in/ainaadekunle)

-Dr. Aina is an Assistant Professor of Biophysics in the Department of Physics at California State University Dominguez Hills.
+Dr. Aina is an Assistant Professor of Physics and Biophysics at California State University Dominguez Hills.
 He received his Ph.D. in Physics at the University of British Columbia.
 His doctoral research focused on computational protein design of immunogens for Parkinson’s and Alzheimer’s disease.
 Previously, he was a College Professor at Okanagan College and worked as an Expert Consultant at the biotech company ProMIS Neurosciences.